kkorolyov/ScrumPLE/README.md

 Included are the core ScrumPLE application and browser-based client, which both run in a servlet deployed on the Tomcat application server.
 ### Deployment on Apache Tomcat
 * Configure an [Apache Tomcat](http://tomcat.apache.org/) instance
-* Deploy the included WAR file on Tomcat
+* Deploy the included `ScrumPLE.war` file on Tomcat
 * In a web browser, navigate to the `[Tomcat Server IP Address]:[Tomcat Port]//[ScrumPLE]` URL

 ## Usage